robodhhb/SmartPiCam/SmartPiCam/readme.txt

    Caution: First install the software then connect Edge TPU to the USB-Port!
    See: g.co/coral  and the Get started guide: https://coral.withgoogle.com/docs/accelerator/get-started/
-   Caution: Rasbian Buster user: See hints for Python 3.7 .
+   Caution: Raspbian Buster user: See hints for Python 3.7 .
-            Instead of "sudo apt-get update" execute "sudo apt update" and "sudo apt full-upgrade" Anser to the question: Would you like to enable the maximum operating frequency?
+            Instead of "sudo apt-get update" execute "sudo apt update" and "sudo apt full-upgrade" Answer to the question: Would you like to enable the maximum operating frequency?
 Y/N with "N".
 The normal operating frequency is enough for this application

 6) Download the GitHub-Repository